-Traction of the hip is often used as part of therapy used by a number of different therapist so I was keen to see if regular use at home made a difference.
-As a 45-year-old long-term hip pain sufferer I was recently asked by former sprinter Mark Dunwell to try the HipTrac leg traction device.
+Traction of the hip is often used as part of therapy used by a number of different therapists so I was keen to see if regular use at home made a difference.
+As a 45-year-old long-term hip pain sufferer, I was recently asked by former sprinter Mark Dunwell to try the HipTrac leg traction device.

 I am owner and creator of Sportsinjuryclinic.net, a former Sports Therapist and Decathlete who also spent a number of years running up and down mountains with heavy weights on my back.
 Last year I underwent Surgery to repair a torn labrum with arthritis caused by Cam Impingement (an increasingly common diagnosis amongst highly active former sports people).